danielzhong124/listicle/README.md

 <!-- Replace this with whatever GIF tool you used! -->

 GIF created with ...
-LiceCAP
+LICEcap

 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS